Chart Color Schemes

 An assessment of population growth drivers in Ararat reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Ararat's population is estimated at around 8,569 people, reflecting an increase of 69 individuals since the 2021 Census.
-This growth represents a 0.8% rise from the previously reported figure of 8,500 people.
-The change is inferred from AreaSearch's resident population estimate of 8,332 following examination of the latest ERP data release by the ABS in June 2024, combined with an additional 142 validated new addresses since the Census date.
-This results in a population density ratio of 53 persons per square kilometer.
-Ararat's growth rate of 0.8% since the 2021 census exceeded that of its SA3 area (-0.2%), though overall growth remains modest.
-The primary driver for this growth was overseas migration.
+Ararat's population is estimated at around 8,631 as of Feb 2026.
+This reflects an increase of 131 people since the 2021 Census, which reported a population of 8,500.
+The change is inferred from AreaSearch's resident population estimate of 8,328 in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 53 persons per square kilometer.
+Ararat's 1.5% growth since the 2021 census exceeded the SA3 area's 1.0%, marking it as a growth leader in the region.
+Overseas migration was primarily responsible for this growth.

 Frequently Asked Questions - Population